 You’ve suffered a fire loss.
 While you are waiting for help to arrive, below are some tips to help handle with the situation:

 - Be Safe: You should never reenter affected areas of the home until fire officials have deemed the scene completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to extinguish the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from water used to extinguish the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be completed safely.

-- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a technician.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been checked by a technician.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Don’t eat food exposed to smoke or canned items that have been subjected to excessive heat.
+- Food Items: Don’t eat any food exposed to smoke or any canned items that have been exposed to excessive heat.

-- Pets: Relocate any pets to a safe environment until your home has been restored and cleaned.
+- Pets: Transfer any and all pets to a safe environment until your home has been restored and cleaned.

 - Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.